Bekargyn/wp-kitchen-cabinet-deals/wp-content/plugins/wp-reset/readme.txt

 #### What happens when I click the Reset button?

+* remember to always create a snapshot first or a full backup
 * you will have to confirm the action one more time because there is NO UNDO
 * everything will be reset; see bullets above for details
 * site title, WordPress address, site address, site language, search engine visibility settings as well as the current user will be restored
 * you will be logged out, automatically logged in and taken to the admin dashboard
 * WP Reset plugin will be reactivated if that option is chosen in the post-reset options

+#### Undoing a reset

+Before doing a reset, create a snapshot.
+The button is located right next to the reset button and it takes less than 10 seconds to create a snapshot.
+After reset is done, if you need to undo it simply restore the snapshot and that's it.

 #### WP-CLI support

 WP Reset comes with full WP-CLI support.
 Help on our WP-CLI commands is available via _wp help reset_.
 By default the commands have to be confirmed but you can use the `--yes` option to skip confirmation.
 Instead of the active user, the first user with admin privileges found in the database will be restored after reset.
-Please be careful when using WP Reset with WP-CLI - as with using the GUI there is no undo.
+Please be careful when using WP Reset with WP-CLI - as with using the GUI always make a snapshot or backup first.

+Currently supported WP-CLI commands:

+* `wp reset reset`
+* `wp reset version`
+* `wp reset delete`
+* `wp reset snapshots`

 #### Database Snapshots